datacarpentry/python-ecology-lesson/episodes/04-merging-data.md

 teaching: 20
 exercises: 25
 questions:
-- " Can I work with data from multiple sources? "
+  - "Can I work with data from multiple sources?"
-- " How can I combine data from different data sets? "
+  - "How can I combine data from different data sets?"
 objectives:
-    - Combine data from multiple files into a single DataFrame using merge and concat.
+    - "Combine data from multiple files into a single DataFrame using merge and concat."
-    - Combine two DataFrames using a unique ID found in both DataFrames.
+    - "Combine two DataFrames using a unique ID found in both DataFrames."
-    - Employ `to_csv` to export a DataFrame in CSV format.
+    - "Employ `to_csv` to export a DataFrame in CSV format."
-    - Join DataFrames using common fields (join keys).
+    - "Join DataFrames using common fields (join keys)."
+keypoints:
+    - "FIXME"
 ---

 In many "real world" situations, the data that we want to use come in multiple